anonymoxford/GRL_Miniproject/README.md

 # GRL_Miniproject
 This is a student's code for their Graph Representation Learning miniproject over the vacation between MT2023 and HT2024.
-The code in pytorch_geometric is taken from https://github.com/lukecavabarrett/pna.
+The code in pytorch_geometric is taken from https://github.com/lukecavabarrett/pna. main_Planetoid.py can be run to train on the Planetoid dataset (node classification task) and main_TUDataset.py can be run to train on the TUDataset (graph classification task).